SarbSingh34/SarbSingh34/README.md

 <h3> Hi there,  I'm Sarb 👋 </h3>
 <h1> I'm a Full Stack Developer , who loves to code! </h1>
- - 🔭<span style = "font-size:25px"> I’m currently learning React ,Javascript Nodejs and Firebase. </span>
+ - 🔭<span> I’m currently learning React ,Javascript Nodejs and Firebase. </span>

 - 🌱 I’m  looking to collbaoration with other passionate developers